+A standard MPLS Label

-.
-ORIG adds the unique tag to identify how the headers are to be recreated at the TERMmination module when the packet exits.
+A unique field to identify how the headers are to be recreated at the TERMination module when the packet exits

-A separate session (LAN Session 2) extends from the far-end appliance to the end device.
+A separate session (LAN Session 2) extends from the far-end appliance to the user equipment.
 TERM places a complete set of new headers on each exiting payload.
 Appliances hide the bridging operation from the end-customer equipment.

 The terms ORIG and TERM refer to the direction of the flow of packets.
 Each appliance acts in both capacities to maintain full-duplex connections.
-While on the network, the packet is guided using only the tag.
+While on the central network segment, the payload carries only the tag.

-Originally there was a reason to carry all headers everywhere: early data transmissions faced noisy lines and frequent errors.
-VoIP and conversational sessions arrived much later, when transmission quality had improved.
-For an easy transition from circuits, VoIP kept existing packet headers and added RTP to emulate digital circuits.
-Today, live media sessions can't replace lost or damaged packets quickly enough to be of use, so nobody tries, eliminating the reason for most of the header functions in the "conversational" setting.
-With no reordering process, buffers can shrink which reduces latency.

-The working proof of concept shows Session Bridging has minimal impact on perceived quality of voice.
+Custom code in the working proof of concept shows Session Bridging has minimal impact on perceived quality of voice.
 It works well because ensured packet order and low error rate remove the need for packet sequence numbers.
+With no reordering process, buffers in TERM can shrink which reduces latency.

 The TERM function inserts new sequence numbers in delivered packets--not necessarily identical to the source.
-When needed, the ORIG process can add a short sequence number to detect lost packets or create skips in the output sequence.
+When needed, the ORIG process can add a separate short sequence number to detect lost packets or to create skips in the output sequence.

 As an alternative to LSPs, virtual Ethernet LAN connections (for example, vLINE and other Carrier Ethernet services) also support Session Bridging.
 In Ethernet cases the Label may be omitted and only a control word accompanies the payload.
 For most carriers the LSP promises more bandwidth savings than Carrier Ethernet.